Why is my phone getting so hot all of a sudden?

 Stuffy interiors aren’t healthy for handsets.
 Leaving your phone somewhere hot, like a warm car, can seriously damage your battery and electrical circuit.

 Smartphones are at their safest between 0 and 35 degrees.
 Beyond 35 degrees, you may encounter issues like forced shutdowns, a drained or failed battery, and, in rare cases, a melted CPU unit.
+A quick tip however is turning on airplane mode on your phone to help your device calm down and stop having to work.

 You may have to replace your battery if it’s damaged.
 This is a tricky business with a non-removable battery, forcing you to buy a brand-new phone.
 But this is the worst-case scenario, and there are various ways to prevent your phone overheating.